 - waiting a few minutes so it cools down and you’re able to handle the mold is good, don’t burn yourself

-- Then I sprinkled a mixture of cinnamon and sugar on top (generously) to taste as similar to churros as I could get.
+- Then I sprinkled a mixture of sugar and cinnamon on top (generously) to taste as similar to churros as I could get.

 I had no idea if this would work because sometimes “baking” in a pressure cooker isn’t a success in my opinion and I’d rather use my oven but they were SO good!!
 Even my husband who is picky about textures couldn’t keep his hands off of them.